one-data-cookie/one-data-cookie.github.io/pages/projects.md

 ---

 ## If Now
-My first weeks of 2023 are pretty chilled (even with some time off planned!) to recharge batteries for anything that's to come later this year.
+At the beginning of this spring, I intentionally slowed down to relax and gather energy for the exciting projects just around the corner.
+I'm thrilled to be organising and taking part in data meetups, teaching data storytelling lessons at [Czechitas](https://www.czechitas.cz/en), and developing an extensive, semester-long data course for [Masaryk University](https://www.muni.cz/en).

-Scroll down to check some of my previous engagements and projects.
+Scroll down to check some of my previous engagements and projects!

 ## Else